realgarit/emerald-shiny-hunter/README.md

 ### Discord Webhook Notifications (Optional)

-Route 102 script supports Discord webhook notifications in addition to macOS notifications.
+All scripts support Discord webhook notifications in addition to macOS notifications.
 To enable:

 **Option 1: Using .env file (Recommended)**